WillyMoselhy/Weekend-Projects/README.md

 # Weekend-Projects
-Projects that exists because what are geeks without over complicating life!
+Projects that exist because what are geeks without over complicating life!